ONLYOFFICE/office-js-api/Word/ApiDocument/Methods/GetAllShapes.md

 # GetAllShapes

-Returns a collection of shape objects from the document content.<br>Inherited From: [ApiDocumentContent#GetAllShapes](../../ApiDocumentContent/Methods/GetAllShapes.md)
+Returns a collection of shape objects from the document content.

 ## Syntax